Welcome to the website of Longstone Community Council

-New cycle lanes and midroad parking have been marked out on Lanark Rd and Longstone Rd/Inglis Green Road need to be aware that similar cycle lanes are coming to your road.
-This will prohibit all kerbside parking but designated parking will be allowed outwith the cycle lane.
+New cycle lanes and midroad parking have been marked out on Lanark Rd and Inglis Green Rd/Longstone Road (as far as the roundabout).
+This prohibits all kerbside parking but parking is allowed in designated areas outwith the cycle lanes.
 LCC has not been consulted about these changes.
 Not all LCC members oppose the proposal but some believe them unjustified and are concerned about traffic congestion.
 LCC does not endorse the views of the 'South West Edinburgh in motion' Facebook Group, but is content to await developments.'
-In addition, the speed limit on Lanark Rd through the LCC area has already been reduced to 30 mph.
+As part of the scheme, the speed limit on Lanark Rd through the LCC area has already been reduced to 30 mph.
 If you want to complain about the scheme, go to this website: https://www.change.org/p/stop-edinburgh-council-making-dangerous-road-changes-cycle-lanes-parking-cuts-permanent

 A student at Heriot Watt University sudying travel probelms faced by people over 55 would like those interested to complete a survey.
 Go to this link: https://forms.office.com/Pages/ResponsePage.aspx?id=8l9CbGVo30Kk245q9jSBPSVlrczG3QtFiAcnAhG4tRNUMk8wWFNURkYzVTVVSTNSQktMSTdWTTNHUi4u